Theory of Operation

 Component Overview

 All of the blocks in the data path use ready-valid handshakes for flow control.
-In addition, the Byte Select block expects a flush pulse from the shift register to signify when no further data is needed for the current segment, and so any remaining data in the current word can be discarded.
-Likewise, the Byte Merge block receives a last signal from the shift register to identify the end of a command segment so that any partial words can be passed into the RX FIFO (regardless of whether the last byte forms a complete 32-bit word).
-The shift register is then responsible for driving and receiving data on the cio_sd lines.
-It coordinates all of the data flow to and from the Byte Select and Byte Merge blocks.
+In addition, the Byte Select block receives a flush pulse from the shift register to signify when no further data is needed for the current segment.
+This allows the Byte Select prim_packer_fifo to discard any remaining data in the currently held word.
+Similarly, the Byte Merge block receives a last signal from the shift register to identify the end of a command segment.
+This triggers any remaining partial words to be passed into the RX FIFO (regardless of whether the last byte forms a complete 32-bit word).

 RX and TX FIFOs

 The RX and TX FIFOs store the transmitted and received data, which are stored in synchronous FIFOs.
 The RX FIFO is 32 bits wide, matching the width of the TLUL register bus.
-The TX FIFO on the other hand is 36 bits wide, with 32 bits of SPI data (again to match the TLUL bus width) plus 4 byte enable-bits, which are passed into the core to allow the processing of unaligned writes.
+The TX FIFO on the other hand is 36 bits wide, with 32 bits of SPI data (again to match the TLUL bus width) plus 4 byte-enable bits, which are passed into the core to allow the processing of unaligned writes.

-The depth of these FIFOs is controlled by two independent parameters for the RX and TX queues, .
+The depth of these FIFOs is controlled by two independent compile-time parameters for the RX and TX queues, .RxDepth() and .TxDepth().

 Note that the Byte Select module greedily pops data from the TX FIFO, so the fifo is observed as having an effective depth of N+1 where N is the parameterized depth.
 This extra word of data is incorporated into the TX FIFO status signals, and is also reset/cleared in tandem with the fifo.
 Therefore, this extra storage is transparent to software.